kollivier/pyeverywhere/docs/source/overview.rst

 * Because PyEverywhere is built on top of Pythonista (iOS), Kivy (Android), and wxPython (Mac/Win), you can use their APIs for platform-specific UI or functionality.
 * Full HTML5 support.
 Anything the native browsers support, you can support in your app
-* BYOF (Bring Your Own Framework).
+* BYOWF (Bring Your Own Web Framework).
 The only requirements are jQuery and nativebridge.js.
   Otherwise, you are free to use whatever JS frameworks, libraries, or templating tools you wish
 * Mock UI creation support.
 The native bridge supports the use of an optional JS controller.
 When a protocol is not specified, it will fall back to sending the messages to the JS controller instead.
   This makes it possible to completely test the UI from a browser, which helps to catch UI bugs and JS errors
 * Unit and functional test support.
-Using :class:`pew.PEWTestCase`, you can automate UI interaction and test that the application performs as expected
+Using :class:`pew.PEWTestCase`, you can automate UI interaction and test that the application performs as expected.
+The project template includes a working example of this
 * Support for third-party Python modules.
 You can add pure Python third-party modules to your app, along with some C++ library Python wrappers.
 More will continue to be added!